Course Catalog for URBAN STUDIES

 Urban Crisis: Racial Apartheid, Rust-Belt Decline and Suburban Revanchism

 Using the Flint Water Crisis and the Detroit Bankruptcy as a case for how "crisis" is exploited to greenlight colonial revanchist projects, students will examine the ways in which state and regional actors use the seemingly colorblind processes of gentrification and regionalization, to "reclaim" the city from Black and brown people in order to insure the continuation of racial apartheid across this nation.
 Additionally, this course tasks students with rooting both Hartford, CT and their own communities in both the historical pretexts and contemporary mechanisms used to uphold racial apartheid in this country, with the hopes of developing solutions to address issues of inequity in urban spaces.
-(SOC)
+(SOIP)

 Prerequisite: C- or better in Sociology 101